 If a fellow runner goes down, your obligation is to stop and help.

 Runners can take assistance only at aid stations.
 Mules (carrying food and water for others) and outside pacing are prohibited.
-Crew assistance can only be provided at the designated locations.
+No Crew or bystander assistance is allowed.

 We will not start with lightning in the area.
 However, once the race has started, it is up to you to take appropriate measures for your safety.
 Aid station personnel will be in their cars during lightning storms.